 Acupuncture, an ancient Chinese therapy for alleviating pain and treating various physical and mental health conditions, involves pricking the skin with needles.
 While studies on the effectiveness of acupuncture for fibromyalgia symptoms are somewhat mixed, you may wish to try this treatment.
 It is important to find a certified practitioner.

 Living well with fibromyalgia

-There is a lot you can do to take control and actively manage your arthritis.
-Below we have listed a few resources to help you learn more about actively managing your arthritis to live better.
+There is a lot you can do to take control and actively manage your fibromyalgia.
+Below we have listed a few resources to help you learn more about actively managing your fibromyaligia to live better.